Skip to main content

 • Values.
 In this field, you select a value.
 This list of available values is dependent on the value you selected in Field and the value you selected in Operators.

-• Build Query about.
+• Type of Data.
 Asset.
 We are interested in assets.

-• With the time range of.
+• Time Range.
 Current.
-We will collect data from the database for the current time range.
+We will collect data from the database for the current .

 • Field.
 Risk Score.
 We will examine the field “Risk Score”.